Energy saving at Wastewater

 However, reducing energy consumption in wastewater treatment plants and sewer systems also requires taking a look at the drives used for the pumps.
 For precisely due to their low maintenance and robust construction, motors are still used for municipal wastewater management that no longer fulfill today’s standards.

 And it’s not just the impeller geometry that continues to develop; the drives’ energy efficiency is also making enormous progress.
 Modern centrifugal pumps are equipped with motors that fulfill the requirements of energy efficiency classes up to IE4 or even IE5.
 Added to this are the benefits of equipping them with frequency converters: This way, the pump’s output can be adjusted to the actual demand, which means that it consumes only as much energy as it actually needs to.

 The right pump for every area of water treatment

 Are you using pumps whose performance and efficiency can be optimized in a sewer system, wastewater treatment system or in a field adjacent to wastewater treatment?
 Our member companies have the necessary industry knowledge to provide the right pump for all delivery tasks – from raw sewage and mixed water to rake-cleaned or mechanically purified wastewater, on through to activated sludge, raw sewage, and digested sludge, as well as rainwater and purified sewage water.

-The simplest way to the right pump, one that fulfills all of your requirements for performance and energy efficiency, is via the PUMPselector: With this online tool, you can specify a few variables and get quick, direct suitabel wastewater pumps that meet your needs.
+The simplest way to the right pump, one that fulfills all of your requirements for performance and energy efficiency, is via the free PUMPselector: With this online tool, you can specify a few variables and get quick, direct suitabel wastewater pumps that meet your needs.
 Feel free to try it out now!